apriorit/gmock-global/README.md

 The [after clause](https://github.com/google/googletest/blob/master/googlemock/docs/CheatSheet.md#the-after-clause) can't be using with [gmock-global](https://github.com/apriorit/gmock-global), use `Sequences` instead.

 # Samples
-Samples live in the separate [repository](https://github.com/apriorit/gmock-global-sample)
+Take a look at the test [sample](https://github.com/apriorit/gmock-global/tree/master/sample).

 # License
 [gmock-global](https://github.com/apriorit/gmock-global) is licensed under the MIT License.
 You can freely use it in your commercial or opensource software.